Amit-Kumar-Keshri/Music-DC-bot/README.md

 #### Other Operating Systems

-Please refer to the official documentation for `FFmpeg` and `yt-dlp` to install them on your system.
+Please refer to the official documentation for `FFmpeg` and `yt-dlp` installation.

 ### Bot Setup